pluralsight/guides/draft/front-end-javascript/introduction-to-angular-test-driven-development/article.md

 });
 ```
 We start our first test specification (spec) with the <code> it </code> function.
 The first argument is a message, an hte second argument is the function wit the test.
 First we instantiate <code> MainCtrl </code> that we created in the application.
 Then, we use a matcher to check its <code> $scope.title </code> variable if it is equal to the value we assigned in the application.

 ### Testing a service

+## Testing patterns and next steps

+**From the tests we just wrote, we can see a clear pattern emerging:**

+1. Describe the spec with a type and name
+2. Load the object's module.
+3. Load mock modules if needed.
+4. Inject dependencies and spy on methods.
+5.Initialize the object:
+ 5.1.Services just need to get injected.
+ 5.2.Controllers are instantiated using the <code>$controller</code> service.
+ 5.3 We need to <code>$compile</code> directives.
+6.Write expectations grouped in describe blocks.